snrism/containet/README.rst

 In this setup, we plan to use 2 Ubuntu Trusty nodes

     Pull the Ubuntu image using:
         - vagrant box add ubuntu/trusty64 https://vagrantcloud.com/ubuntu/boxes/trusty64/versions/1/providers/virtualbox.box
-    Once you have the image in your host node, use the vagrantfile to bring up the 2 nodes that we will use in our experiment.

     Create a directory in your favorite location and pull the source code.
         - git clone https://snrism@bitbucket.org/snrism/containet.git

     At this point in your current folder you have a sub-folder called 'containet' with the scripts
         - cd containet/

-    Bringup the 2 nodes:
+    Once you have the image in your host node, use the vagrantfile in the folder to bring up the 2 VMs.
         - vagrant up

     SSH into the nodes
         - vagrant ssh host1
         - vagrant ssh host2